 The Whittier Historic Depot Transportation Center

 Initial construction of the Southern Pacific Railroad Station began in 1888.
 In 1891, the citizens of Whittier put up $42,000 to bring a 6-mile Southern Pacific spur track from Los Nietos.
 Final construction of the Victorian-style station was completed in 1892.
 In 1895, a southern extension was added to the depot to provide fruit packing space for the Whittier Fruit Exchange.
 It is one of only 4 remaining 1890's stations in the state of California.
-Restored, then re-dedicated in 2002 as the Whittier Historic Depot, the station is used by the City of Whittier as a Transportation Center and Transportation Museum.
+Restored, then re-dedicated in 2002 as the Whittier Historic Depot, the station is used by the City of Whittier as a Transportation Office and Transportation Museum (open by appointment).
 Located at 7333 Greenleaf Avenue, the Depot is on the Local, State and National Registers of Historic Resources.